strategineer/personal-website/content/books/2024-05-10/index.md

 Many years later, I forgot that I had previously Consider(ed) Phlebas, so I picked the book up again, quickly realizing that I had already read it but I decided to continue reading it anyway because I had enjoyed it a lot the first time.
 Now, I was aware of the Culture series and was interested in reading more of it but I never did.

 Many many years later, like now, I realized that reading brings me a lot more joy than I thought it did and so now I spend more of my free time reading because I enjoy it so much.
-I want to read more of Iain Banks's Culture books, so here we are, re-re-Consider(ing) Phlebas a third time and it's better than ever.
+I want to read more of Iain Banks's Culture books, so here we are, re-Consider(ing) Phlebas a third time and it's better than ever.

 First things first.
 Who are we considering exactly?
 In T. S. Eliot's poem The Waste Land Phlebas is a drowned sailor who, apparently (I don't know I'm not a poet), represents the futility of death and decay.